Ben Roethlisberger’s Cleats Honor Victims Of Pittsburgh Synagogue Shooting

 One week after the Pittsburgh Steelers remembered the 11 citizens who lost their lives at the hands of Tree of Life Synagogue shooter, Robert D. Bowers, Ben Roethlisberger paid tribute once again on Sunday, November 4, when he took the field wearing custom-made cleats that commemorated the victims.

-As was revealed via Twitter by ESPN NFL Insider, Adam Schefter, Roethlisberger came out of the away-team tunnel at Baltimore’s M&T Bank Stadium with a bag bearing two pairs of cleats.
+As was revealed via Twitter by ESPN NFL Insider Adam Schefter, Roethlisberger came out of the away-team tunnel at Baltimore’s M&T Bank Stadium with a bag bearing two pairs of cleats.
 Due to league regulations, players are forbidden from entering the field of play with specialized footwear during the game, but they may warm-up with whatever they’d like on their feet.
-With the city of Pittsburgh still reeling from the heinous attack, he did just that with a pair of white cleats that featured the Star of David over the team logo, and the mantra, “stronger than hate” by the toe.
+With the city of Pittsburgh still reeling from the heinous attack, he did just that with a pair of white cleats that featured the Star of David over the team logo and the mantra, “stronger than hate” by the toe.

 Fans will recall the Steelers initially memorializing those who passed on by observing a moment of silence prior to their Week 8 matchup against the division rival Cleveland Browns.
 The tragedy hit close to home, not only because it occurred locally – with head coach Mike Tomlin residing nearby the Squirrel Hill quarters where it took place – but because family members of persons close to the organization were included among the slain.
 In fact, according to Sports Illustrated, several Pittsburgh Steelers players would go on to attend the funerals of Cecil, 59, and David Rosenthal, 54, who were the brothers of the team’s former community relations manager, Michele Rosenthal.